DrAlzahraniProjects/csusb_fall2024_cse6550_team2/README.md

 | How do I get remote lab access?                                  | What is ATI?                                            |
 | How can I join the CSE club?                                     | Where are the CSU FILA awards held?                     |
 | How do I install VMware Horizon Client?                         | Where is the gym located?                               |
+| Tell me the name of the director?                               | Tell me about docker?
 ---

 ## Troubleshooting